 122 students from the cohorts of 2020-2022 received the Dean's Honour Award for achievements in academic excellence.
-SBASSE initiated a series of public lectures in which renowned scholars and professionals share valuable insights and experiences on multiple topics related to science and engineering.

 Dr. Muhammad Tariq, Associate Professor, Department of Biology, and his team were awarded a PKR 1 million grant by the Shahid Hussain Foundation (SHF), under their Public Health Research Grant 2019 to analyse the epigenetic landscape of diabetes.